-- Intensive Fire (1 CP): During combat, you can spend 1 Ammo to apply a "+1 AP" modifier to all Fire and Melee attacks for the current Combat Round.
+- Ambush (1 CP): Only during the first Round of combat, you can spend 1 Intel to gain the "Ambush" tactical advantage (See 7.5.7). - Intensive Fire (1 CP): During combat, you can spend 1 Ammo to apply a "+1 AP" modifier to all Fire and Melee attacks for the current Combat Round.
 For Units that are capable of making multiple attacks, the "+1 AP" modifier applies to every Skill Check.
-The decision to use "Intensive Fire" must be taken before drawing the counters. - Deploy (1 CP): During the Combat Range step (7.2), take the RN used to determine the range and you may apply a "+1" or "-1" modifier to that number.
+The decision to use "Intensive Fire" must be taken before drawing the counters.
+This only applies when using the Ammo optional rule 16.1.

+• Deploy (1 CP): During the Combat Range step (7.2), take the RN used to determine the range and you may apply a "+1" or "-1" modifier to that number.